|Office:||University of Cambridge Computer Laboratory,

 15 JJ Thomson Avenue,

-I completed my PhD at the University of Edinburgh with Mark Steedman.
-I successfully defended my thesis in March 2013.
+I completed my PhD at the University of Edinburgh with Mark Steedman in March 2013.
 The project concerned the application of NLP techniques to music processing.
-I have developed a grammar to model the structure of tonal harmony and experimented with statistical parsing to perform automatic harmonic analysis.
+We developed a grammar to model the structure of tonal harmony and used statistical parsing for automatic harmonic analysis.
+More...

-Before the PhD, I did a masters in Informatics at Edinburgh and an undergraduate degree in Computer Science at Cambridge University.
+Before that I did a masters in Informatics at Edinburgh and an undergraduate degree in Computer Science at Cambridge University.